TalkingEyes: Pluralistic Speech-Driven 3D Eye Gaze Animation: Dataset: TKED

 \subsubsection{Post-processing}

-Post-processing is needed to refine the motion data obtained in the previous step.
-When processing frames that contain blinking, we maintain the eye pose based on the last known open-eye state.
-This is because the iris's position cannot be reliably detected during a blink.
-By doing so, we can ensure the continuity and naturalness of the facial animation, effectively preventing sudden movement of eyes that might occur during a blink event.
-Then, we conduct temporal convolutional smoothing individually on the three types of motion data to reduce unnatural jitter and combine them in one FLAME model.
+Post-processing refines the motion data obtained from the previous steps.
+For frames containing blinks, the eye pose was maintained from the last known open-eye state because the iris position can't be reliably detected during a blink.
+This ensures the continuity and naturalness of the facial animation by preventing unnatural eye movements during blinks.
+We then applied temporal convolutional smoothing individually to the three types of motion data to reduce jitter and finally combined them in a single FLAME model.